GitTools/GitVersion/docs/configuration.md

 We don't envision many people needing to change most of these configuration values, but here they are if you need to:

+### regex
+This is the regex which is used to match the current branch to the correct branch configuration.

 ### branches
 The header for all the individual branch configuration.